 Letters of recommendations may be requested at any time during the undergraduate years or beyond.
 For example, a student majoring in the humanities may want to request science recommendations directly after completing science courses, or a student who has worked well with a professor might ask for a letter before the faculty member leaves on sabbatical.
 Please understand, gathering letters early is not necessary, and in general it may be wisest to wait and see who knows you best when you’re actually ready to apply to health professional school.
-However, if you do have individual reasons for requesting a letter early in your college years, ask that the individual complete the Early Recommendation Letter Request Form, making sure to complete your portion of the form before giving it to him/her.
+However, if you do have individual reasons for requesting a letter early in your college years, ask that the individual complete the Early Recommendation Letter Request Form, making sure to complete the name and class year portion of the form before giving it to him/her.
 Your recommender will then attach this form to his/her letter and send it directly to HPA, where it will wait in your file until you are ready to use it.
-In order to maintain the confidentiality of your letters, —something health professional schools value greatly, you will also need to sign a Letter Access Waiver Form.
-Please email or hand deliver this form to Anya Clark before asking your recommenders.
-She will keep it safely on file should an individual request proof of your waived rights.
+In order to maintain the confidentiality of your letters, —something health professional schools value greatly, you will also need to waive your right of access to those letters.
+You will do this in the Committee Letter Application, and record of this will be kept safely on file should an individual request proof of your waived rights.

 Also suggested to give to your recommenders, if you think they may help: